 When You Definitely Need a Dedicated IP

 Sometimes, a dedicated IP is the only way to run the services and applications you want to run.
 For example, gaming servers and chat servers often require dedicated IP addresses.

-- Businesses sending large quantities of email may benefit from having a dedicated IP, since it can be whitelisted with mor confidence
+Businesses sending large quantities of email may also benefit from having a dedicated IP, since it can be whitelisted with more confidence.

-Some bloggers and Search Engine Optimisation (SEO) companies claim that dedicated IP addresses are better for SEO, since Google prefers sites that don’t share IPs.
+Some bloggers and Search Engine Optimization (SEO) companies claim that dedicated IP addresses are better for SEO since Google prefers sites that don’t share IPs.
 This isn’t proven by any statistics that we have seen, although it is a controversial point.

 We’ve also seen claims that sites with the same IP address are less trusted.
 Again, there isn’t much in terms of evidence for this.

-But most of these arguments are now moot, because Google has said it will be using SSL certificates as a factor in its search engine rankings.
-Since you need a dedicated IP for an SSL certificate, there's now a proven, albeit secondary, SEO benefit to having a dedicated IP.
+But most of these arguments are now moot because Google has said it will be using SSL certificates as a factor in its search engine rankings.

 IPv4 versus IPv6